EPSRC CDT in Compound Semiconductor Manufacturing

-BEng Electronic Engineering (2:1 minimum).
+- BEng Electronic Engineering (2:1 minimum).

-  Applicants with a lower second class degree (2:2) may be considered if they have a good result at Masters-level study (merit or distinction) and/or other relevant qualifications or industry experience which demonstrates their scientific or engineering research capability.
+Applicants with a lower second class degree (2:2) in these subjects may be considered if they have a good result at Masters-level study (merit or distinction) and/or other relevant qualifications or industry experience which demonstrates their scientific or engineering research capability.
 We will also consider applicants with related physical science degrees on an individual basis.

 In order to consider your application, we require a personal statement, your CV, and transcript copies of your previous qualifications.
 You must also provide two recent references, dated within the last six months, that address your capability for PhD study, at least one of which should be an academic referee.